akshad-exe/Js2Move/packages/sdk/README.md

-# @template/sdk
+# @js2move/sdk

-JavaScript/TypeScript SDK for interacting with smart contracts in this template monorepo.
+JavaScript/TypeScript SDK for interacting with smart contracts in the Js2Move codebase.

-> Note: This package is part of a monorepo.
+> Note: This package is part of the Js2Move repository.
 Local secrets and build artifacts (e.g., `.env`, `node_modules/`) are excluded by `.gitignore`.
 Commit a `.env.example` with non-sensitive defaults.

 ## 📋 Overview